Madison Payne

 Madison Payne, ’26

 “All of the faculty I’ve had the pleasure of connecting with have been great.
-From my Intellectual Foundation’s teacher to the coaching staff, every Carthage faculty member has allowed me to feel wanted and cared for.
-Having positive relationships with the faculty here has helped me to create more opportunities for myself at Carthage, and it’s great knowing that I can reach out to any past or present professors if I need help.”
+From my Intellectual Foundation’s teacher to the coaching staff, every Carthage faculty member has allowed me to feel wanted and cared for.”

 Favorite class

-“My favorite class at Carthage so far has to be a tie between my Pirates — Cuba history class and Intellectual Foundations.
+“My favorite class at Carthage so far has to be a tie between Modern Caribbean: From Pirates to the Cuban Missile Crisis and Intellectual Foundations.
 Both classes had great lectures and plenty of discussion time, which made the classes fly by.
 In Pirates, I remember going back to do the readings and being shocked by how little knowledge I came in with, which made me look forward to each day of the lecture.
-And as for Intellectual Foundations, I had a professor who never failed to facilitate great conversation even about books as redundant as the ‘Odyssey.’”
+And as for Intellectual Foundations, I had a professor who never failed to facilitate great conversation.’”

 Campus involvement